© Crown copyright 2018

 to a facility that does not have an appropriate permit or exemption to accept or manage that type of waste

-in a condition which means that it cannot be managed or stored safely pending removal e.g. waste being stored outside the confines of buildings or bunds
+in a condition which means that it cannot be managed or stored safely pending removal - for example, waste being stored outside the confines of buildings or bunds

-in a quantity that causes a facility to exceed the limits allowed by its permit or exemption e.g. increasing or expanding piles of waste
+in a quantity that causes a facility to exceed the limits allowed by its permit or exemption - for example, increasing or expanding piles of waste

 If you suspect that someone does not have an appropriate environmental permit or registered exemption, or that they are breaching a condition of their permit or exemption, you must not give them your waste or take waste from them.
 You should report suspected illegal activity or breaches to permits or exemptions to the EA or NRW.